Admission to the University

 Guest student status is not continuous.
 A new application must be filed with the Registrar’s Office for each term in which the student desires to enroll at UDM.
 Guest students are subject to the same academic standing policies as other UDM students.
 Failure to meet these standards may be cause for denial of future guest applications to UDM.

-Readmission ProcessStudents who have not enrolled at UDM for two or more years, or those who have been dismissed and wish to seek readmission, need to submit an application for readmission.
-These students apply for readmission by completing a readmission application obtained from the Registrar’s Office which can be found online at www.udmercy.edu/registrar or from any of the college offices.
-Students who have completed college work at other institutions prior to applying for readmission to UDM will be expected to submit official transcripts from each college attended.
+Readmission ProcessStudents who have not enrolled at UDM for four or more semesters, or those who have been dismissed and wish to seek readmission, need to submit an application for readmission.
+These students apply for readmission by completing a readmission application obtained from the Registrar’s Office which can be found online at www.udmercy.edu/registrar/forms/ or from any of the college/school offices.
+Students who have completed college work at other institutions prior to applying for readmission to UDM will be expected to submit official transcripts from each college attended before a readmission decision can be made.
 Completed readmission applications should be sent to the appropriate college/school within the University to which the student wishes to apply.
 Readmission is subject to the approval of the dean of the college.

 Students who wish to file an Application for Readmission should not submit an application through the online admissions application process.